Table of Contents

 The fertilizer trench should be 4” by 4” so you can spread .5 cup of fertilizer for every 10 feet of trench.
 After you’ve applied the fertilizer you can backfill with 2” of soil.

 You may be surprised to hear that onions aren’t any different than most vegetables, they don’t care for weeds as they are growing.
-You should stay on top of weeding and can even perform shallow cultivation to keep the weed pressure down.
+Controlling weeds is critical to prevent competition for nutrients.

 The biggest insect issues that you typically see with onions is Onion Thrips, so if you begin to see silvery blotches on your onions, you will want to apply Neem Oil as directed.